BrunoDataPT/statistics-analysis/README.md

 # Several Statistics Analysis used in Projects

+R notebook is used on these projects to be easily exported and analyzed by those who don't know R.

 **Anova Statistical Analysis (using R):**
 Full code and dataset for a published project on comparison of team cooperation levels in different sports.